Ashwani2022/NewsShorts/README.md

 # NewsShorts
- Created a News APP using React Native which is used to create cross-platform iOS and Android applications using JavaScript. s Javascript , React Native, NewsAPI , EXPO
+ Created a News APP using React Native which is used to create cross-platform iOS and Android applications using JavaScript.
+ Javascript , React Native, NewsAPI , EXPO is used

 • Designed Layout and UI of the APP and Implemented Dark Mode.